 All toxic chemicals have a negative impact on our planet.
 But bleach is especially damaging to those who suffer from breathing problems.
 It lingers for many years, and builds up in our air and water supply.
 Organizations such as Beyond Toxics are campaigning for people to stop using harmful chemicals such as Clorox Bleach and to start using green cleaning products.

 Straight away, we converted to using green cleaning products such as Borax.
 Like you, we were skeptical at first about whether it would work just as well as bleach, but without all the harmful nastiness.
 But after using it for 3 years, this is why we now swear by this product and have never looked back.

 INTRODUCING BORAX – WHAT IS IT?

-Recently, misleading health articles have popped into people’s inboxes, and news feeds claiming that Borax isn’t 100% completely safe and is actually harmful.
-Especially with recent warnings against using Borax when making the trendy children’s craft slime, many parents are now worried about the safety of Borax.
-These warnings were made about Borax being exposed to sensitive skin for a prolonged, and with anything that children gets their hands on, it could potentially be ingested too.
+Recently, misleading health articles have popped into people’s inboxes and news feeds claiming that Borax isn’t 100% completely safe and is harmful.
+Along with recent warnings against using Borax when making the trendy children’s craft slime, many parents are now worried about the safety of Borax.
+These warnings were made about Borax being exposed to sensitive skin for a prolonged period of time.
+With anything that children gets their hands on, it could potentially be ingested too.

 Oh, and another thing:

 So many people are calling time on using Borax because they believe Borax is essentially Boric Acid.
 Well, it’s not.
 The difference between the two is: Boric acid is produced when Borax is reacted with another acid (like sulfuric or hydrochloric acid).
 The result is an acid structure (pH of 5.0), rather than an alkaline, which is what Borax is (9.3 pH).